Brindusa22/get-a-pet/README.md

     * Below the availale dogs, there is a section with an emotional youtube video, presenting the priceless reaction of greateful adopted dogs together with their new happy and loving family.
 Including this happy stories video, with a joyful music backgroung when played, I wanted to create a sense of positivity and make an emotional appeal to the visitors of the site and encourage them to adopt one of the dogs from the shelter.

     * I have added an orange border to the video to make its design similar to the grid items,which have the same border when hovered over.
-What I also found to be a nice touch is that the subtitles from the video have also orange in addition to white and this was a nice coincidence that makes the video match not only to the content of the page, but also to its design.
+What I found to be a nice touch is that the video subtitles have also orange in addition to white and this was a nice coincidence that makes the video match not only to the content of the page, but also to its design.

 - Contact-Us page: